phildenhoff/denhoff.ca/src/pages/about.md

 _May 2020 - Feb 2021_

-- Designed and developed two IT policy sets for First Nations bands
+- Designed and developed IT policies for First Nations bands
-- Supported EducationPlanner BC's integration with a new Unit4 student management ERP by building a prototype API client and by writing documentation
+- Supported EducationPlanner BC's integration with a new student management ERP by building a prototype API client and by writing documentation
 - Created a Wordpress website for a B.C.
 Ministry, balancing input from a design team, an agent acting for the ministry, and the ministry itself.
 - Designed, gathered requirements for, and built an interactive visualization site for a port using Vue.js